 It’s also a good way to re-use art that your kids have drawn or painted.

-Once the design is complete we pop the cardstock in a plastic pouch and put it through our laminating machine.
+Once the design is complete we pop the cardstock in a plastic pouch and put it through our laminating machine (here’s a laminating machine we like).
 Alternatively you could use contact paper on both sides of the cardstock.
-This strengthens the placemat, protects it from any spills and allows you to wipe the mats clean after each meal.
+This strengthens the placemat, protects it from any spills and allows you to wipe the mats clean after each meal. (affiliate links)

 The child-made placemats bring such a welcoming touch to mealtimes and have been know to encourage dawdling kids to hurry to the dinner table to see the latest creations!
 You can make smaller ones for cup holders or create a set to give as a gift to a grandparent.